LavdhiJ/twitplayy/README.md

-# twitplayy
+# TwitPlay
-a platform for youtube and tweet
+a full stack project which has feature of youtune and twitter in one single platform